alecmuffett/eotk/README.md

 * default behaviour changed:
   * onion HTTPS certificates are now installed in per-onion pathnames
   * for instance `/projects.d/PROJECTNAME.d/ssl.d/ONIONADDRESS.onion.pem`, for each ONIONADDRESS in PROJECTNAME
-* if you are using 'combo' certificates, where a single certificate contains all SubjectAltNames for all onion addresses in the project
+* if you are using 'multi' certificates, where a single certificate contains all SubjectAltNames for all onion addresses in the project
-  * do `set ssl_cert_each_onion 0` in the configuration, to re-enable combo cert handling
+  * do `set ssl_cert_each_onion 0` in the configuration, to re-enable multi cert handling
-  * now: combo-certificate goes into `projects.d/PROJECTNAME.d/ssl.d/PROJECTNAME.pem`
+  * now: multi-certificate goes into `projects.d/PROJECTNAME.d/ssl.d/PROJECTNAME.pem`
   * previously: path would have been `projects.d/PROJECTNAME.d/ssl.d/PRIMARYONIONADDRESSWASHERE.pem`

 If you have any issues, please reach out to @alecmuffett on Twitter, or log an issue above.